-The Grand Rapids Climate Coalition is a growing alliance of community groups, neighborhood associations, nonprofits, faith groups, businesses, and educational institutions.
+The Grand Rapids Climate Coalition is a growing alliance of individuals, community groups, neighborhood associations, nonprofits, faith groups, businesses, and educational institutions.
 We have come together for this goal: for Grand Rapids to achieve community-wide carbon neutrality by 2030, prioritizing equity and climate justice.
 We want strong, equitable action in Grand Rapids against climate change and for a better shared future.

 Okay, but what does climate change have to do with me?
 Is it really that big a problem?